joshmurr/HAND-IN-msc-coding-2-in-class-assignments/README.md

 > Hand in for 17-04-20

-Each project is in it's respective folder with a short README explaining the project and running instructions.o
+Each project is in it's respective folder with a short README explaining the project and running instructions.

 ### [Your first OF project](./my_first_OF_project-raytracer/)